linux-system-roles/ha_cluster/README.md

 string, no default - optional

-Needed only if a `ha_cluster_quorum` is configured to use a qdevice of type `net` used AND password of the `hacluster` user on the qdevice is different from `ha_cluster_hacluster_password`.
+Needed only if a `ha_cluster_quorum` is configured to use a qdevice of type `net` AND password of the `hacluster` user on the qdevice is different from `ha_cluster_hacluster_password`.
 This user has full access to a cluster.
 It is recommended to vault encrypt the value, see https://docs.ansible.com/ansible/latest/user_guide/vault.html for details.